 The site borders the Calverley Conservation Area and is located on a major approach into the CA along Calverley Lane.
 The site is lawned with trees to boundaries and a driveway leading to infill development to the rear of The Grange.
 The site has a character of a lawned area of garden but there is little direct relationship from the listed buildings to the site, their primary frontages being to the east.
-The site also does not form part of the historic field pattern to the east of the Conservation Area (which is referred to in the Conservation Area Appraisal) and, because of its manicured appearance, now relates more to the built-up area of the Calverley than it does to the surrounding countryside.
-The site, therefore, does have positive attributes but does not represent the primary setting of the listed buildings and makes only a limited contribution to the character and setting of the Conservation Area or the Listed Building.
+The site also does not form part of the historic field pattern to the east of the Conservation Area (which is referred to in the Conservation Area Appraisal (EB7/4)) and, because of its manicured appearance, now relates more to the built-up area of the Calverley than it does to the surrounding countryside.
+The site, therefore, does have positive attributes but does not represent the primary setting of the listed buildings.
 Equally the robust tree planting to boundaries and boundary stone wall with gates shelter the site from the highway.
-The contribution that the site makes to the Conservation Area derives as much of these trees, as it does from the openness of the site listelf.
+The contribution that the site makes to the Conservation Area derives as much of these trees, as it does from the openness of the site itself.